Razer Ultrabook Rendered by Fox Renderfarm Won CES 2016 Award

 Horror Movie “Boar” Rendered by Fox Renderfarm to be Released Soon!

-Directed by Chris Sun, an Australian horror film producer and produced by Slaughter FX, the horror movie "Boar" that Fox Renderfarm participated in will be released in Australia in November 2017 and will be enjoying its World Premieres on November 23 at the Australia’s Monster Film Festival.
+Directed by Chris Sun, an Australian horror film producer and produced by Slaughter FX, the horror movie "Boar" that Fox Renderfarm participated in cloud rendering will be released in Australia in November 2017 and will be enjoying its World Premieres on November 23 at the Australia’s Monster Film Festival.

 The "Boar" film shows Australia's adverse and beautiful natural landscape, yet lurks a dark and horrifying threat in this picturesque setting — a fierce beast that is ruthless, destroying the environment, massacring creatures, suck their blood, defend his territory by barbaric forces and brutally kill any creatures that hinder it.